AbdullahIbra1/stack-sort/README.md

 * by using two stacks(original and temporary) we take tempory value from the original stack and compare it with the top element of the temporary stack*
+* after the comparison, the temporary stack holds the ordered values in reverse way so by copying the values into the original stack we end up with the result we wanted *